As a woman, I stand for other women! I am a woman who is pro-women.

 A message of possibilities and what can be accomplished through hard work, perseverance and achieved goals, now that is something worth standing for.
 Validate your womanhood with work ethic.
 Persevere with pride.
 Achieve goals with merit.
 BELIEVE IN YOURSELF, as a strong woman, without relying on a world full of strangers, a hashtag, or a day to validate you.

-Because HARD WORKING ACTIONS, SPEAK LOUDER THAN SHOUTING WORDS.
+Because HARD WORKING ACTIONS, SPEAK LOUDER THAN SHOUTING AND SCREAMING WORDS.